-Specifically, the Group's reportable and operating segments under HKFRS 8 Operating Segments are as follows:
+Specifically, the Group's reportable and operating segments under HKFRS 8 "Operating Segments" are as follows:

 - 1. Cold storage and related services in Hong Kong ("Cold storage and related services") - 2.
-Trading and related services in the PRC ("Trading and related services")
+Trading and related services in the PRC ("Trading and related services") - 3.
+Money lending services in Hong Kong ("Money lending services")